MagicMirrorOrg/MagicMirror/modules/README.md

 Possible configurable options:

 - `lockString` - String - When setting lock string, the module can not be shown without passing the correct lockstring.
 This way (multiple) modules can prevent a module from showing.
 It's considered best practice to use your modules identifier as the locksString: `this.identifier`.
 See *visibility locking* below.
+- `hiddenWrapperStyle` - String - If your module is alone in a region and you want to temporary hide and later show it using animation, you will notice the animation don't work.
+The module will instead be shown instantly without the animation.
+To prevent this you have to set `hiddenWrapperStyle` to `static` when calling `this.hide()`.
+It is recommended that you make this option available for the user of the module.
+If not set by the user, it should be `fixed` to not break existing functionallity.

 **Note 1:** If the hide animation is canceled, for instance because the show method is called before the hide animation was finished, the callback will not be called.<br>
 **Note 2:** If the hide animation is hijacked (an other method calls hide on the same module), the callback will not be called.<br>